 Both the File with Text and Gallery blocks include layout options to change the look of the exhibit page.
 To access these options, click the black triangle button to the right of the Layout Options text at the bottom of the block.
 This will reveal dropdown menus with options for changing the layout.

-For File with Text you can change the position of the file relative to the text (file position) and the size of the file.
-File position is either right or left.
-File size can be full size, thumbnail, or square thumbnail.
 Whatever you select affects all of the files for that block equally.
 The text in this block will stay fixed to the right or left of the file, but will wrap below if the length of the text exceeds the height of the file.
-Captions can be set to align to the left margin, center, or right margin of the thumbnail file for which they are entered.

 Some plugins include their own Exhibit Builder content block layouts.